PaddlePaddle/PARL/examples/GA3C/README.md

 Please see [here](https://gym.openai.com/envs/#atari) to know more about Atari game.

 ### Benchmark result
-Results with one learner (in P40 GPU) and 5 actors in 10 million sample steps.
+Results with one learner (in P40 GPU) and 24 simulators (in 12 CPU) in 10 million sample steps.
 - PongNoFrameskip-v4 (Todo)
 - BreakoutNoFrameskip-v4 (Todo)